A Top Ranked Michigan CPA Firm

 Tax Preparation goes hand in hand with Schultz & Associates CPA Michigan.
 Our staff can help you with your individual income tax preparation needs.

-Schultz & Associates, CPA a Plymouth Michigan tax accounting firm has been filing tax returns for over a decade.
+One of Michigan’s highly respected tax accounting firms.
 Our accountants can help you with your individual income tax preparation needs.
 We can help prepare your IRS Form 1040, as well as your Form MI-1040.

 Schultz & Associates addresses your businesses: tax, accounting and compliance needs.

 Whether it’s a mid-sized corporation, small business, or new business, partnership, corporation or S-corporation, our experienced accountants can handle all of your business accounting, payroll, bookkeeping and tax advisory needs.
 Schultz & Associates, CPA Plymouth Michigan.

-Individual Income Tax Preparation and Accounting Services for Plymouth, Canton, Northville and Livonia Michigan Areas
+Individual Income Tax Preparation and Accounting Services for Plymouth, Canton, Northville, Ann Arbor and Livonia Michigan Areas

 Schultz & Associates, CPA is one of the top ranked tax accounting firms in Michigan CPA.
-The Tax accounting firm was established in the City of Plymouth Michigan in Wayne County and on Ann Arbor Trail, with the purpose of providing professional, individual tax filing, and accounting services for Plymouth and the surrounding communities of Canton, Livonia, Northville, and the rest of metro Detroit.
+The Tax accounting firm was established in the City of Plymouth Michigan in Wayne County and on Ann Arbor Trail, with the purpose of providing professional, individual tax filing, and accounting services for Plymouth and the surrounding communities of Canton, Livonia, Northville, Ann Arbor and the rest of metro Detroit.
 Jeffrey Schultz, CPA is the firm’s managing member.
 We are located on Ann Arbor Trail.
 We are a trusted Michigan business adviser.

 At Schultz & Associates, CPA our accountants provide traditional and non-traditional services including, filing income tax returns, business, estate and trust tax preparation, and financial statement preparation for small and mid size corporations.
 We excel in providing professional support that complements and assists clients in achieving their individual and business goals.